There's getting back-stabbed, and then...

 - Kingdom Hearts:

-- Xion in Kingdom Hearts 358 Days Over 2.
+- Xion in Kingdom Hearts: 358/2 Days.
 Apparently a Mary-Sue type character, it turns out Xion is an artificial clone of Sora made to eventually kill Roxas and absorb his power, and if she's not up to the task then the Organization plans for Roxas to kill and absorb her instead.
 Furthermore, because she's a clone constructed out of stray fragments of Sora's memory, her existence is even more tenuous than that of a normal Nobody.
 As a result, when she dies everyone she ever knew forgets she ever existed.
 There's also the problem you go into the game knowing she's Doomed by Canon.
 Certainly the pinnacle of this comes at the end of the game where she battles Roxas, the guy she's heavily implied to be in love with by this point, and dies in his arms while he's struggling to remember her name, his memories of her fading already.

 - Roxas too, for a lot of the same reasons as above actually, and more.
 The poor guy has no memories, all he knows is that he can use a Keyblade and it's important he kill Heartless.
 When he asks questions of his allies to try and figure out the things he ought to know but doesn't, they treat him like an idiot for that reason.
 At least Xion eventually figured out that the Organization was using both of them, Roxas doesn't clue in until practically the end of the game and thus spends most of his single year of life working for people who exploit his abilities and plan to kill him once they're done with him.
 The only really happy time in his life is the last week, when he's implanted with fake memories and is imprisoned in a virtual reality simulation - and once that week is up, he merges back with Sora.